Fasces

-The image has survived in the modern world as a representation of magisterial or collective power, law, and governance.
-The fasces frequently occurs as a charge in heraldry: it is present on the reverse of the U.S. Mercury dime coin and behind the podium in the United States House of Representatives; and it was the origin of the name of the National Fascist Party in Italy (from which the term fascism is derived).
+The image of fasces has survived in the modern world as a representation of magisterial power, law, and governance.
+The fasces frequently occurs as a charge in heraldry: it is present on the reverse of the U.S. Mercury dime coin, behind the podium in the United States House of Representatives, and in the Seal of the U.S. Senate; and it was the origin of the name of the National Fascist Party in Italy (from which the term fascism is derived).

-During the first half of the twentieth century both the fasces and the swastika (each symbol having its own unique ancient religious and mythological associations) became heavily identified with the fascist political movements of Benito Mussolini and Adolf Hitler.
-During this period the swastika became deeply stigmatized, but the fasces did not undergo a similar process.
+During the first half of the twentieth century, both the fasces and the swastika (each symbol having its own unique ancient religious and mythological associations) became heavily identified with the fascist political movements of Benito Mussolini and Adolf Hitler.
+This is due to Mussolini's more active usage of the symbol and the campaigns of Hitler, Nazis, and anti-fascists alike to make various allusions and comparisons between the two dictators to associate Hitler with Mussolini and his symbolism.
+During this period, the swastika became deeply stigmatized, but the fasces did not undergo a similar process outside of Italy.

-The fasces remained in use in many societies after World War II due to its already having been adopted and incorporated into the iconography of numerous governments outside Italy, prior to Mussolini.
+The fasces remained in use in many societies after World War II because it had already been adopted and incorporated into the iconography of numerous governments outside of Italy prior to Mussolini.
 Such iconographical use persists in governmental and various other contexts.
 In contrast, the swastika remains in common usage only in Asia, where it originated as an ancient Hindu symbol, and in Navajo iconography, where its religious significance is entirely unrelated to, and predates, early 20th-century European fascism.